aguijarro/GoInfo/README.md

 # goinfo
 GOINFO is a web golang prototype.
-It reads from a web services and mongodb.
+It reads data from a web services and mongodb.